3b1b/3Blue1Brown.com/content/lessons/2017/256-bit-security/index.md

 ## Cryptographic hash functions

-The [last post](/lessons/bitcoin/) touched on the idea of a cryptographic hash function.
+The {{< lesson-link text="last post" link="bitcoin" >}} touched on the idea of a cryptographic hash function.
 These are functions which take in an input of arbitrary length, and return a fixed-length output, but with the added condition that the inverse function is computationally infeasible.

 For example, these cryptographic hash functions are used to store passwords without revealing what those passwords are.
 If your database stores usernames and the associated hash of the corresponding password, then when a user enters their password, you can check if it’s correct by computing its hash and comparing it with what is stored.
-But anyone looking at the database should have no way to reverse engineer what the passwords are. [[1](#footnotes)]
+But anyone looking at the database should have no way to reverse engineer what the passwords are. [ [1](/lessons/256-bit-security/#footnotes)]

 These hash functions are ubiquitous throughout cryptography, from digital signatures to proofs of work and numerous other applications.
 They distill a core theme of cryptography, which is to find tasks which are easy in one direction but hard in another.